MASQ-Project/Node/README.md

 A zero-hop SubstratumNode is very easy to start, and it's self-contained: every zero-hop SubstratumNode has an entire Substratum Network inside it.
 However, it doesn't communicate with any other SubstratumNodes.
-Every network transaction is zero-hop: your Node is the Client node, the Originating node, and the Exit node all at once.
-A zero-hop SubstratumNode is good for exploring the system and verifying its compatibility with your hardware, but it doesn't relay traffic through any other Nodes.
+Every network transaction is zero-hop: your SubstratumNode is the Client node, the Originating node, and the Exit node all at once.
+A zero-hop SubstratumNode is good for exploring the system and verifying its compatibility with your hardware, but it doesn't relay traffic through any other SubstratumNodes.

 A decentralized SubstratumNode is considerably more difficult to start, because you have to give it much more information to get it running; however, it can route your traffic through other SubstratumNodes running elsewhere in the world to get it to and from your destination.

-__Important Note:__ Please remember that at the moment neither zero-hop Substratum Nodes nor decentralized SubstratumNodes are secure or private in any sense of the word.
+__Important Note:__ Please remember that at the moment neither zero-hop SubstratumNodes nor decentralized SubstratumNodes are secure or private in any sense of the word.
 Please don't use them for any kind of sensitive traffic at this stage.

 #### Supplying Configuration To SubstratumNode